ParkerShelton/Space-Bit/README.md

 ## TASKS

 ### DONE:
+  - [X] Make asteroids have random speed
+  - [X] Create a wave system that gets adds more asteroids and increases their spawn rate each wave
+  - [X] Make asteroids have random rotation

 ### NOT DONE:
-  - [ ] Make asteroids have random rotation
-  - [ ] Create a wave system that gets adds more asteroids and increases their speed each wave
   - [ ] Show the planets health as a bar at the top
   - [ ] When you tap, have an explosion be created
   - [ ] Have the asteroids explode into pieces when you tap on it (Purely cosmetic, the pieces wont hurt the planet)
+  - [ ] Have large asteroids spawn in occasionally
-  - [ ] Create a large asteroid that breaks up into multiple small asteroid when blown up
+  - [ ] Make the large asteroid break up into multiple small asteroid when blown up
   - [ ] When the planets health reaches 0 have the planet explode

 ### UNDECIDED: